Gavino Pizzolato

-Gavino Pizzolato (Sorso, 26 February 1884 – Gabes, 27 March 1943) was an Italian general during World War II.
+Gavino Pizzolato (26 February 1884 – 27 March 1943) was an Italian general during World War II.

 Biography

 He was born in Sorso, in the province of Sassari, on February 26, 1884.
 In 1903 he entered the Royal Military Academy of Artillery and Engineers in Turin, graduating as artillery second lieutenant on 7 September 1905, and being assigned to the 21st Field Artillery Regiment in Piacenza.
 He was promoted to captain on 11 February 1915, and after Italy’s entry into World War I he served with the 9th Artillery Regiment until December, when he was seriously wounded.
 He returned to the frontline in April 1916, with the 37th Artillery Regiment, and was promoted to major in the field and seriously wounded a second time in August 1916 on the Isonzo Front.
 In June 1918 he fought in the Second Battle of the Piave River, earning a Silver Medal of Military Valour; altogether, over the course of the war he was awarded two Silver and two Bronze Medals of Military Valor.

 After the end of the war he served in various artillery commands, including the 4th 75/27 Mod.
 1912 Group of the Horse Artillery Regiment in Venaria Reale, and later in Milan.

 In October 1925 he was a member of the Italian military mission in Moscow and in May 1927 he was sent to Eritrea, serving with the Royal Corps of Colonial Troops.
 In 1929 he was transferred to Cyrenaica, again serving with the Royal Corps of Colonial Troops, distinguishing himself in colonial police operations.